dronavallipranav/dev-website/src/content/posts/aws.md

 The need for migration all started when I was building a chatbot about myself using Netlify's serverless functions.
 The backend worked fine locally, but when I tried to deploy my site, I kept getting an error on Netlify’s build process: "maximum call stack exceeded".
 After doing some research online, I figured out it was either a recursive element in my code or possibly an issue with a dependency, maybe some circular dependency issue (hint hint).

-I made a ticketo to Neltify Support to ask for help with the bug.
-While they acknowledged the issue and states their devs were working on it, a solution wasn’t immediately available.
+I made a ticke to Neltify Support to ask for help with the bug.
+While they acknowledged the issue and stated their devs were working on it, a solution wasn’t immediately available.
 I knew Netlify's serverless functions were built on AWS Lambda, and so I decided that this might be a good time to migrate to AWS.
 I thought I'd be able to fix this problem myself and get more detailed error logs on the issue I was facing.
 Little did I know, it would be much more difficult than I orginally imagined.

 ## AWS Lambda and hnswlib-node